hexchat/documentation/tips.rst

 In the Network List add a new network and for the server use *irc.chat.twitch.tv* with SSL.
 You must have your nickname match your twitch account.
 For the login method choose *Server Password* and generate a password on this website `<http://twitchapps.com/tmi>`_

-To enhance your experience I recommend using the `twitch.py <https://github.com/TingPing/plugins/blob/master/HexChat/twitch.py>`_ script.
+To enhance your experience I recommend using the `twitch.lua <https://github.com/TingPing/plugins/blob/master/HexChat/twitch.lua>`_ script.